garrrru/Transformer-Viruses/README.md

 The project is organized as follows:

 - `data/`: Contains the genomic data files.
-- `notebooks/`: Contains Jupyter notebooks for data analysis and model training.
+- `notebooks/`: Contains Jupyter notebooks for data analysis and models training.
 - `venv/`: Contains the Python virtual environment for the project.

 ## Getting Started